 To help you find the best shoes for bartending, we've sourced recommendations from experts themselves.

-Best Overall: Doc Martens 1460 Leather Boots
+Dr. Martens 1460 Smooth Leather Lace-Up Boots

 “I found myself buying several pairs of work shoes a year, and I bit the bullet this year and bought something a little more expensive,” says Ellen Talbot, lead bartender at Nashville’s Fable Lounge.
 What she ended up with were Doc Martens’ ergonomic boots that boast air-cushioned soles and a GripTrax slip-resistant sole.
 “They’re waterproof and wipe clean after a shift, and they’re guaranteed through the life of the sole," she says.
 "Once broken in, they’re the best work shoes you’ll ever own—they’re worth every penny."